worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 ### WAVE
 [WAVE](https://wave.webaim.org/) was used to check accessibility.
-0 errors were found.
+2 errors were found (1 missing form label and 1 contrast error).
+The missing form label is connected to the Mailchimp code why I don't want to change anything there.
+The contrast error is connected to the carousel but when I run the check in other contrast checking software there is no error.
+So I decided to keep it as it is.

 <details><summary><b>WAVE Result</b></summary>